A1 motorway (Romania)

 On the Pitești – Sibiu section, two segments were tendered as well: Pitești − Curtea de Argeș (30.4 km, lot 5) and Curtea de Argeș − Tigveni (10.7 km, lot 4), with the latter one awarded for construction in April 2019, and the first segment (Pitești − Curtea de Argeș) in May 2020.

-In December 2024, the 16-km segment from Pitești to Curtea de Argeș (lot 5) was opened 8 months in advance.
+In December 2024, the 16-km segment from Pitești to Curtea de Argeș (lot 5) was opened 8 months ahead of schedule.

 Sections

 Bucharest – Pitești

 This section of the motorway is fully operational and is composed of two segments: Bucharest – Pitești and Pitești bypass.

-The Bucharest – Pitești segment (95.9 km) is the first motorway class road built in Romania and remained the only one for more than 15 years, until the completion of the Fetești – Cernavodă segment on the A2 motorway in 1987.
-Construction works began on 4 February 1967 and the motorway's initial carriageway was opened on 12 April 1972, before eventually entering in full service to all traffic on 11 September 1972, except for oversize loads that were otherwise restricted to the old DN7 road.
+The Bucharest – Pitești segment (95.9 km) is the first motorway-class road built in Romania and remained the only one for more than 15 years, until the completion of the Fetești – Cernavodă segment on the A2 motorway in 1987.
+Construction works began on 4 February 1967 and the motorway's initial carriageway was opened on 12 April 1972, before eventually entering into full service to all traffic on 11 September 1972, except for oversize loads that were restricted to the old DN7 road.
 Various parts of the segment underwent several major rehabilitations: between 1997 and 2000 by the FAT joint venture composed of Italian companies Federici, Astaldi and Todini, between 2002 and 2004 by the Romanian companies Albix Timișoara and Cosar București and between 2006 and 2010 by Romanian companies PA&CO Internațional and Euroconstruct Trading '98.
 As of August 2023 this is the only segment of the motorway where motels and restaurants operate in rest areas.

 The Pitești bypass segment (13.6 km) was awarded in April 2004 to a joint venture composed of Italian companies Astaldi and Italstrade.
 The segment was opened to traffic during November 2007, having a major role in diverting traffic from the Pitești city centre.
 An underpass in the Bascov area (north of Pitești) was also built to resolve traffic congestion at the nearby junction of the DN7 and DN7C roads which was generating in turn problems at the Pitești motorway end.
 The underpass was fully completed during October 2008.